-Trust Objectives Supported by this Report Provide Safe High Quality Care Across all of Our Services Care for Patients at Home Whenever we can Embed the quality, performance and patient experience improvements that we have begun in 2016/17 As above Work Closely with Partners in Walsall and Surrounding Areas As above Value our Colleagues so they recommend us as a place to work As above Use resources w Sustainable ell to ensure we Not Relevant ot Relevant Care Quality Commission Key Lines of Enquiry The report supports the following Key Lines of Enquiry: Supported by this Report Safe Eff ective ⊠ Caring ⊠ Res sponsive ⊠ Well-Led ⊠ Board Assurance Framework/ Corporate Risk Register Links Failure to improve the Trust failing to ment may result in Quality Domains.
+Trust Objectives Supported by this Report Provide Safe Hig Across all of Our Care for Patients we can - ver Embed the quality, performanc and patient experience improvements that we have begun in 2016/17 As above Walsall and Surrounding Areas As above As above Not Relevant Care Quality Commission Key Lines of Enquiry The report suppo orts the following ng Key Lines of Enquiry: Supported by this Report Safe \boxtimes Eff ective Caring \boxtimes Re sponsive Well-Led Board Assurance Framework/ Corporate Risk Register Links Failure to improve patient experience and staff engagement may result in the Trust failing to further improve against the 5 CQC Quality Domains.
 Resource Implications The Quality Improvement Academy will require careful planning as well as strong Executive support and Medical engagement to be successful.
-Other Regulatory /Legal Implications Report History N/A Next Steps Freedom of Information Status The report is sub intended that it n it may not be cop permission of the nay be released i pied or distribute nto d fu the public don rther without t nain at a future date, he written
+Other Regulatory /Legal Implications Report History N/A Next Steps Freedom of Information Status intended that it n it may not be cop bject to the Freedo nay be released in bied or distributed e Chair of the Tru nto d fu the public dom Irther without th ain at a future date, le written